ExultCorp/adapt-contrib-flipcard/README.md

 ####_items

-Each item represents one element of the flipCard.
-Text values can be entered for `frontImageSrc`, and `backHeading` for each element.
+Each item represents one element of the flipcard.
+Text values can be entered for `frontImage`, and `backTitle` for each element.

-####frontImageSrc
+####frontImage

-Enter a path to the image for front side of flipCard.
+Enter a path to the image for front side of flipcard.

-####backHeading
+####backTitle

-Enter a title text for back side of flipCard element.
+Enter a title text for back side of flipcard element.
 This text is optional.

 ####backBody

-The text entered for the body will be shown when the back side of flipCard appears.
+The text entered for the body will be shown when the back side of flipcard appears.
 This text is optional.

 ##Limitations